learn-co-curriculum/selecting-single-elements-readme/README.md

 ## Selecting Content Readme

 ### Objectives

 Learn how to:

 * Use the developer tools to identify a particular element
-* Use Javascript's selector methods to select particular pieces of the DOM
+* Use JavaScript's selector methods to select particular pieces of the DOM
-* Learn about CSS selectors to select elements by id, class or HTML Tag.
+* Learn about CSS selectors and use them to select elements by id, class or HTML Tag.

 ### Introduction